State of Texas Uniform Admission Standards

 Emmett and Miriam McCoy College of Business

-Admission to the McCoy College of Business Administration is highly competitive.
-Freshman applicants who wish to pursue a major in the McCoy College are required to meet more rigorous admission standards than those for non-business applicants.
+Admission to the McCoy College of Business is highly competitive.
+Freshman applicants who wish to pursue a major in the McCoy College are required to meet more rigorous admission standards.
 Interested students will automatically be admitted when they:

 - Select a Business major as their a first-choice major

-Other applicants who have received admission to Texas State will be considered through a competitive review process.
+Other applicants who have received admission to Texas State will be considered through the Admission Review Process.